Rick's Daily Tips

 Q&A: Can I convert an old Windows laptop into a Chromebook?

-What I have is an older laptop that had Windows on it before the hard drive died.
+Question from Carl: I have 2 year old laptop that had Windows 10 on it before the hard drive died.

-I bought a new Windows 10 machine but I’d like to replace the bad hard drive in the old laptop and experiment with a different operating system.
+I bought a new Windows 11 desktop machine but I’d like to replace the bad hard drive in the old laptop and experiment with a different operating system.

 I read your post about installing Linux in place of Windows but I’ve been reading a lot about Chromebooks lately.
 I stopped by Best Buy yesterday and tried one out, and I really like it.